 |10% other industrialized countries||30% 29+ years old|

 "I knew I wanted to attend graduate school, and I knew I wanted to study public policy and international development.
 I studied Economics and Anthropology as an undergraduate, and this furthered my interest in an interdisciplinary approach to development that was backed by both rigorous methodologies, yet inclusive of the local context and presented a holistic picture." - Nikita Taniparti MPA/ID 2018 (India)

 "I’m interested in working at the intersection of government and business, so I was looking for joint MPA/MBA programs.
 I wanted an MPA course that offered strong analytical training, an international perspective on economic policy, and a multidisciplinary approach to development.
 I felt that the MPA/ID Program fit the bill perfectly." - Daniel Gastfriend MPA/ID, MBA 2019 (United States)

 "One of the most distinct features of the program is the group of impressive students that it manages to attract.
 From multinational organizations such as the World Bank to truly innovative nonprofits and startups throughout Africa, Southeast Asia, and Latin America, MPA/ID students bring many different experiences and perspectives on some of the most pressing challenges of our time." - Alfonso de la Torre MPA/ID 2017 (Peru)

-"To understand the most pressing international development challenges and, importantly, to thrive as a professional seeking to address these problems, a rigorous understanding of economics is absolutely essential." - Molly Kinder MPA/ID 2008 (United States) Professor of Practice, Director of Impact Investing.
-Beeck Center, Georgetown University.
+"To understand the most pressing international development challenges and, importantly, to thrive as a professional seeking to address these problems, a rigorous understanding of economics is absolutely essential." - Molly Kinder MPA/ID 2008 (United States) Senior Adviser, The Future of Work at New America in Washington, DC.